Michael Alaalatoa

-Michael Savea Alaalatoa (born 28 August 1991) is a professional rugby union player who plays as a prop for Top 14 club Clermont.
+Michael Savea Alaalatoa (born 28 August 1991) is a professional rugby union player who plays as a prop for URC club Munster.
 Born in Australia, he represents Samoa at international level after qualifying on ancestry grounds.

 Early life

 Born into a rugby household where father Vili was a member of the squad for the 1991 Rugby World Cup, Alaalatoa was quickly introduced into the sporting world and played rugby, volleyball and cricket in his childhood.

 Club career

 Rugby was where he excelled and he played three years in the Newington College First XV.
 He made his way through the ranks in the New South Wales Shute Shield, initially with Southern Districts and later West Harbour.
 Some impressive performances at that level saw him become a regular member of the Waratahs wider training squad in 2014.

 An injury to regular front-rower Paddy Ryan saw Alaalatoa called up to the Waratahs first team for the final round of league matches in the 2014 Super Rugby season.
 He made his debut as a second-half replacement in the Waratahs 34–3 victory over the in Brisbane.